Code-Institute-Submissions/milestone-project-98/README.md

 - Code for the navbar came from [bootstrap](https://getbootstrap.com/docs/4.5/components/navbar/).
 - Code for the navbar toggler icon colour (.navbar-dark .navbar-toggler-icon class) was obtained by viewing the bootsrap css for the toggler and adapting it to make it white.
-- Code for navigation link underline colour (.hvr-underline-from-left:after class) was obtained by viewing the hover.css underline from left css code and adapting it to make the underline the desired colour.
+- Code for navigation link underline colour (.hvr-underline-from-left:after class) was obtained by viewing the hover.css underline from left css code and adapting it to make the underline transparent or white depending on the screen size.
 - Code for active navigation link underline (.active class) was obtained by viewing the hover.css underline from left css code and adapting it to make the underline white and appear permanently rather than only when hovered over.
 - Code for the jumbotron came from [Bootstrap](https://getbootstrap.com/docs/4.5/components/jumbotron/).
 - Code for the testimonials caurosel came from [Bootstrap](https://getbootstrap.com/docs/4.5/components/carousel/).